Governance

 Office bearer

-She's formerly been a director of the North Queensland Bulk Ports Corporation, and Workplace Health and Safety Queensland.
-Julie's an experienced committee chair and she's chaired committees on finance and risk, corporate governance, member and community engagement and human resources and industrial relations issues.
+Previous Directorships include Austin Health, North Queensland Bulk Ports Corporation, and Workplace Health and Safety Queensland.
+Julie's an experienced committee chair and she's chaired committees on finance and risk, corporate governance, member and community engagement and people issues.
+She has provided expert witness evidence on a number of class actions relating to director fiduciary responsibilities.

-Julie holds a Bachelor of Arts (Economics & Japanese) and a Graduate Diploma of IR/HRM, and completed an RG146 Financial Advice qualification as part of the Trustee Director course administered by the Australian Institute of Superannuation Trustees, (now Super Members Council of Australia).
-Julie is a Fellow of the Governance Institute of Australia and graduated the AICD Company Directors Course.
+Julie holds a Bachelor of Arts (Economics & Japanese) and a Graduate Diploma of IR/HRM.
+She is a Fellow of the Governance Institute of Australia, and graduate of the AICD Company Directors Course.

 Research Committee